xmartlabs/blog/_posts/2021-07-30-gong-introduction.md

 You only have to clone the repo and run a provided script to set up the project name, namespace, and few extra data about your particular app.

 Gong is entirely written in [Kotlin][kotlin], and it leverages the language's capabilities and modern syntax (if you're still programming Android apps in [Java][Java], give Kotlin a try, you won't regret it 😉).
-It also uses [Jetpack Compose][compose]: the new declarative toolkit for creating UI in Android.
+It also uses [Jetpack Compose][compose], the new declarative toolkit for creating UI in Android.

 Apart from providing a top-notch architecture and several out-of-the-box app solutions to speed up Android development, it enforces the usage of the same code conventions and project structure, the adoption of the platform best practices, and third-party libraries throughout the Android team.
 Gong aims to help Android teams to adopt elegant, clean, and maintainable Android code, use state-of-the-art components and libraries, and quickly get into coding valuable app functionality with virtually no effort and in no time.